subspace/subnomicon/docs/intro.md

 - The power to control a blockchain network should be distributed amongst as many stakeholders as possible — we are unapologetic *decentralization maximalists*
 - The barriers to entry should be as low as possible, allowing access to anyone who desires to participate — we believe blockchains should be *permissionless systems*
 - Everyone who participates in the system should be treated equally, regardless of the resources at their disposal — the network should be *fair for all*
+- The time and effort we have spent building the Subspace Network should benefit the entire ecosystem, not just ourselves — we believe in *open source collaboration* and *sharing knowledge* for the betterment of all

 ## Scope
 Subnomicon provides a comprehensive overview of the Subspace Protocol, covering the following: